 - Big Mac Sauce

-- In a separate pan, melt butter over medium heat and stir in 1½ tablespoons flour flour.
-Add 1½ cups milk and reduce heat to low.
+In a saucepan, melt butter over medium heat and stir in 1 1/2 tablespoons flour flour.
+Add 1 1/2 cups milk and reduce heat to low.
 Stir in cheese slowly until melted and pour over cooked pasta.

-- Transfer macaroni and cheese to mini springform pans and chill in a refrigerator for 2 hours or until macaroni and cheese discs can be removed from the springform pans without falling apart.
+Transfer macaroni and cheese to mini springform pans and chill in a refrigerator for 2 hours or freeze for 1 hour or until macaroni and cheese discs can be removed from the springform pans without falling apart.

 Heat oil in deep fryer or heavy skillet to 375°F.

 Set up a dredging station with three bowls — flour in the first one, 3 beaten eggs and 1/2 cup milk in the second one and crushed Flamin’ Hot Cheetos in the third one.

 Coat each macaroni and cheese disc in flour, submerge in egg wash and cover in crushed Flamin’ Hot Cheetos.
 Repeat this step a second time if necessary.